rubyconfig/config/README.md

 The above example demonstrates how to ensure that the configuration has the `youtube` structure with the `api_key` field filled.

 If you define a schema it will automatically be used to validate your config.
-If validation fails it will raise a `Config::ValidationError` containing a nice message with information about all the mismatches between the schema and your config.
+If validation fails it will raise a `Config::Validation::Error` containing a nice message with information about all the mismatches between the schema and your config.

 Check [dry-validation](https://github.com/dry-rb/dry-validation) for more details.